vin-thomas/BBC_news_classification/ReadMe.md

 Gradient Descent 0.96
 Logistic Regression 0.97

-# BBC_tfidf.ipynb
+# BBC_tfidf_final.ipynb
 Tfidf was used to vectorize the news articles.
 On applying various ML algorithms on the dataset, the following accuracy scores were obtained.
 KNN 0.96
-SVC 0.95
+SVC 0.98
-Random Forest 0.94
+Random Forest 0.81
-Gradient Descent 0.83
+Gradient Descent 0.98
-Logistic Regression 0.95
+Logistic Regression 0.98

 # BBC_cnn_final.ipynb
 One dimensional convolutional neural network was applied on the dataset.
 We used three kernels of 3, 4 and 5-grams.
 The resulting accuracy was 0.97.